SQL Foreign Key Constraint | Foreign Key In SQL Example

 #Dropping A Foreign Key

-Suppose we want to delete foreign key.
+Suppose we want to delete the foreign key.
 Then to do that use the following syntax.

 ALTER TABLE table_name DROP foreign key foreign_key_name;